krzemin/fj/README.md

 # Erasure properties

-We have seen type erasure in action on programming language, which although simplified to bare minimum, is able to encode type really advanced examples.
-We reviewed erasure of all examples and saw types of some of them, which corresponds to types found by generic typechecker.
-Moreover, erased programs behaved exactly as we expected when defining their generic version.
+We have seen type erasure in action on programming language, which although simplified to bare minimum, is able to encode, typecheck and evaluate quite advanced examples.
+We reviewed erasure of all examples and saw types of some of them and they corresponded  to types found by generic typechecker.
+Moreover, erased programs behaved exactly as we expected when we were defining their generic version.
 Is it matter of convenient examples, or is it kind of general property?

-Authors of original *Featherweight Java* paper come with response, stating several theorems, which most important are:
+Authors of original *Featherweight Java* paper come with answer, stating several theorems, which most important are:

 1. **Erasure preserves typing**.
 For all well-typed *FGJ* class tables, they are well-typed after erasing under *FJ* typing rules.
 2. **Erasure preserves execution results**.
 If well-typed *FGJ* program evaluates to some value *w* in type-passing semantics, then erased program evaluates to erasure of value *w* in *FJ* evaluator.

 There are some technical difficulties in proving second theorem, connected with insertion of casts during erasure.
-They are proved and clearly commented.

-# Related work / resources

-* original FJ paper
+They are proved and well commented in the appendix to the *Featherweight Java* paper, which I strongly encourage to read, if you are interested in detailed explanation of type erasure.

+# Conclusion

+We have discussed one of possible implementation of generic types -- *type erasure*.
+There are several known problems in languages or development platforms built on top of idea of erasing generic types, amongst which the most popular is *JVM*.
+Deep understanding of pure idea and ability to review (although simplified, yet) actual implementation will allow you to better understand consequences of the limitations and their real roots.

+# Resources

+* A. Igarashi, B. C. Pierce, P. Wadler -- [Featherweight Java: A Minimal Core Calculus for Java and GJ](http://www.cis.upenn.edu/~bcpierce/papers/fj-toplas.pdf)
-* my slides from PZJO14 seminary
+* [my slides](http://www.ii.uni.wroc.pl/~dabi/courses/PJZO14/pkrzeminski/fj.pdf) from presentation at  PZJO14 seminary at University of Wrocław